XYZ (French band)

-XYZ is an American hard rock band.
-It was originally formed in Lyon, France, where Pat Fontaine and Terry Ilous were born and grew up.
+XYZ is a hard rock band.
+It was originally formed in 1978 in Lyon, France, where Pat Fontaine and Terry Ilous were born and grew up.
 The first members were Paul Villet on drums, Uncle RV on guitars and Pat Fontaine on vocals and bass.
 After a few shows as a trio through western Europe and even New York's CBGB, Terry Ilous joined as the lead vocalist, cementing XYZ as a four-piece, and in 1984 the band moved to Los Angeles.
-Both Villet and RV bowed out a few months later and were replaced by Robert Pieper from New Haven, Connecticut on guitars and Joe Pafumi from Boston, Massachusetts on drums.
+Both Villet and RV bowed out a few months later and were replaced by Robert Pieper from New Haven, Connecticut, on guitars and Joe Pafumi from Boston, Massachusetts, on drums.

 XYZ started off as the unofficial house band of the Whisky a Go Go nightclub in Los Angeles.
-A tour of the US with Ted Nugent followed the success of their 1989 Enigma-released debut album, which includes one of their best-known songs "Inside Out", and they were signed by major label Capitol for their 1991 follow-up Hungry.
+A tour of the US with Ted Nugent followed the success of their 1989 Enigma-released debut album, which included one of their best-known songs "Inside Out", and they were signed by major label Capitol for their 1991 follow-up Hungry.
 XYZ disbanded in 1992 but has reunited occasionally since the early 2000s.

 History

-XYZ sold more than two million records worldwide and was a staple on MTV during the early 90s.
+XYZ originally formed in Lyon, France in 1978, but relocated to Los Angeles, California, in 1984 where they experienced much of their success.
+XYZ sold more than two million records worldwide and was a staple on MTV during the early 1990s.
 The band played Hollywood clubs throughout the mid-1980s and first got a record deal in 1989 with Don Dokken (frontman of Dokken) as a producer.
-Ilous and Fontaine then recruited Marc Diglio (guitars) and Paul Monroe (drums) to replace the departing Pieper and Pafumi, to record the debut album, simply titled XYZ, released in 1989 and containing the hits "Inside Out" and "What Keeps Me Loving You".
-Videos for both songs received reasonable airplay managing to reach No. 99 on the Billboard 200.
+Terry Ilous and Pat Fontaine then recruited Marc Diglio (guitars) and Paul Monroe (drums) to replace the departing Pieper and Pafumi, to record the debut album, simply titled XYZ, released in 1989 and containing the hits "Inside Out" and "What Keeps Me Loving You".
+Videos for both songs received reasonable airplay leaving the album to reach No. 99 on the Billboard 200.
 A third single from the album, "Maggy", was used in the 1990 Dolph Lundgren movie I Come in Peace.

 The next album, Hungry, released in 1991, had less commercial success, not charting at all.
 Just one video was released, "Face Down in the Gutter", directed by Michael Bay.
-A few months later, both Diglio and Monroe left the band and were replaced by Tony Burnett and Joey Shapiro, respectively.
-After the next tour (Foreigner) was finished, band members went separate ways once again.
+A few months later, both Diglio and Monroe left the band and were replaced by Tony Marcus and Joey Shapiro, respectively.
+After the next tour (Foreigner) was finished, band members went separate ways once again.They reunited in 2008 with the 1992 lineup of Ilous, Fontaine, Marcus and Shapiro.

-They reunited in 2008 with the 1992 lineup of Ilous, Fontaine, Marcus and Shapiro, and still perform to the present day.
+In 1995, Fontaine (bass) and Shapiro (drums) teamed up with Lance Bulen (guitars and vocals) to form the trio Puzzle Gut, which was signed to Interscope Records two years later.
+Only one album was released while on the road with the Roar Tour, with Iggy Pop headlining.